Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Interaction Between COVID-19 Cases and News

-Instead of looking at a random sample of \mbox{\actived}, we filter \mbox{\actived} for videos that have sufficiently rich dynamics that can take advantage of the PMBP process.
-We refer to this set as `dynamic' videos.
-We base the filtering on activity on days $21-90$: We check if the standard deviations of the view counts, tweet counts, and share counts are higher than the median values.
-More details on the filtering procedure is detailed in \mbox{\cref{appendix:popularity}}.
-In total, we retrieve 585 dynamic videos from \mbox{\actived}. \mar{This needs to be moved in the datasets section.} A performance comparison of \( \pmbp(3,3) \), \( \pmbp(3,2) \), and HIP on the set of dynamic videos is shown in \cref{fig:popularity-comparison-2}.
-Interestingly, we see a reversal of performance ranking on dynamic videos: \( \pmbp(3,2) \) performs best on this set of videos, followed by HIP, then \( \pmbp(3,3) \) comes last.
-This result is intuitive as \( \pmbp(3,2) \) is able to capture the dynamic behavior in this set of videos more so than the simple \( \pmbp(3,3) \) process.
+{\bf{Results:}} \cref{fig:popularity-sample-12} illustrates the fits of \( \pmbp(3,2) \) and the baseline HIP \cite{Rizoiu2017} for a sample video from \actived.
+Visibly, we see that \( \pmbp(3,2)\) and HIP have comparable fits of the popularity dynamics (left column) during the training period (unshaded area), but \( \pmbp(3,2) \) outputs a much tighter fit during the test period (gray shaded area).
+We also observe two advantages of \pmbp.
+First, being a multivariate process that captures endogenous dynamics across its dimensions, \( \pmbp(3,2) \) provides a prediction for future share and tweet counts (center and left columns), in addition to the number of views.
+In contrast, HIP treats views (i.e. popularity) as exogenously driven by tweets and shares and thus can only predict the views' dimension.
+Second, \pmbp can quantify the uncertainty of the popularity prediction by sampling multiple unfoldings of a realization and computing the variance of the samples (shown as the blue shaded area in \cref{fig:popularity-sample-12}).

-The two models we proposed, \( \pmbp(3,3) \) and \( \pmbp(3,2) \), outperform HIP in different scenarios depending on the video's activity level.
-If the video does not have high activity, the simple \( \pmbp(3,3) \) would perform best, whereas highly active videos would be modeled best by the \( \pmbp(3,2) \) model.
+In \cref{tab:ytperformance}, we tabulate the mean, median and standard deviation of percentile errors for \( \pmbp(3,3) \), \( \pmbp(3,2) \), and HIP on \actived $20\%$ and \textsc{dynamic videos}.
+We observe that the \pmbp flavors consistently outperform the baseline HIP on both datasets.
+Visibly, on \actived $20\%$, \( \pmbp(3,3) \) outperforms \( \pmbp(3,2) \).
+This is because most videos in \actived $20\%$ do not exhibit much activity during the test period.
+Consequently, as a nonhomogeneous Poisson process with no self-excitation, \( \pmbp(3,3) \) fits better such flat trends than the self-exciting \( \pmbp(3,2) \) and HIP models.
+On \textsc{dynamic videos} we see a reversal of performance ranking: \( \pmbp(3,2) \) performs best, followed by HIP and \( \pmbp(3,3) \).
+This result corroborates our claim in \cref{subsection:discussion} that applying the heuristic of censoring event times leads to information loss.
+We see that \( \pmbp(3,2) \) (trained on tweet times) can better capture the popularity dynamics of the most complex videos (which are also the most interesting) compared to \( \pmbp(3,3) \) (trained on tweet counts).

-\subsection{Interaction Between COVID-19 Cases and News}
+\section{Interaction Between COVID-19 Cases and News}

-Our third experiment focuses on the interpretability of the parameters of the PMBP process.
-Here, we investigate the interaction between COVID-19 daily case counts and publication dates of COVID-19-related news articles during the early phase of COVID-19, for 11 different countries.
+In the previous section we have validated the predictive power of the \pmbp.
+Here, we shift our attention to the interpretability of \pmbp-fitted parameters.
+We showcase how \pmbp can link online and offline streams of events by learning the interaction between the COVID-19 daily case counts and publication dates of COVID-19-related news articles for 11 different countries during the early stage of the pandemic.